sieger1010/sieger1010.github.io/README.md

-# sieger1010.github.io
+# Personal website of Sieger Bokschoten
-Personal Website of Sieger Bokschoten
+This is the compiled and deployed code for my personal website.
+The source code will be posted soon in a separate directory.